spacetelescope/catkit2/docs/services/aimtti_plp.rst

 Note how: "The New PL-P Series is the programmable (remote control) version of the New PL Series [...]", since the above website lists both variants (PL and PL-P).

+This service requires the installation of a Communications Device Class driver on the host PC to provide a virtual COM port instance.
+It can be downloaded from the manufacturer website under "Data and Downloads".
+It is also shipped with the device on a CD.
+Installation instructions can be found in the `instrument manual <https://resources.aimtti.com/manuals/New_PL+PL-P_Series_Instruction_Manual-Iss18.pdf>`_ ("USB Interface" on page 24).

 The Python API used to control the device is `dcps <https://github.com/sgoadhouse/dcps>`_

 Notes: